-The college's mission touches the heart of humanity: to develop and nurture the release of human potential, applying knowledge for the betterment of the human condition.
+The college's mission touches the heart of humanity: to improve the quality of life for individuals and families where they live and work.
 Beginning with the basics-food, clothing, shelter, finances, family and community-HES concentrates on providing scientific solutions for contemporary challenges in human lives.
-Rooted in the university since 1900 and established as a separate division in 1973, the college offers bachelor's and master's degrees in five departments: human development and family studies with emphases in children in group settings, family studies, child life and human development across the life span; textile and apparel management with emphasis in apparel marketing and merchandising, international studies, apparel manufacturing management; consumer and family economics with emphases in personal financial management services and personal financial planning; environmental design with emphases in interior design and interior design with pre-architecture; and nutritional sciences with emphases in dietetics, nutrition and fitness and nutritional sciences.
+Rooted in the university since 1900 and established as a separate division in 1973, the college offers bachelor's and master's degrees in five departments: Human Development and Family Studies, focusing on child development and education, family studies, child life and human development; Textile and Apparel Management, focusing on apparel marketing and merchandising, international studies, product development and management; Personal Financial Planning, with options in personal financial management services and personal financial planning; Architectural Studies, including interior design and architectural studies; and Nutritional Sciences, with emphases in dietetics, nutrition and fitness and nutritional sciences.
 A doctor of philosophy degree in human environmental sciences is offered with specialization in the five departments.

-The MU School of Social Work educates leaders who are grounded in today's societal realities, are able to dynamically respond to the immediacy of change, and can be proactive in a manner that creatively anticipates and plans for the furture.
+The MU School of Social Work educates leaders who meet challenges facing individuals and society in the areas of child welfare, community organization, criminal justice, domestic violence, employee assistance, family and children services, gerontology, homeless, hospice, juvenile justice, mental health, physical health, public welfare, schools, substance abuse and victim assistance.
+Social workers are also responsible for administration, analysis, budgeting, funding, management, policy planning, program development, research and advocating for social justice.
 The School of Social Work joined the College of Human Environmental Sciences in 1988.
-Bachelor of social work, master of social work degrees, and a doctorate of philosophy in social work are offered in the School of Social Work.
+Bachelor of social work, master of social work and a doctorate of philosophy in social work are offered in the School of Social Work.
 The doctoral program focuses on public policy for services administered and/or funded by state government; rigorous research training; and interdisciplinary orientation.
 MU's School of Social Work provides the only doctoral program at a public institution in Missouri.
-Through University Outreach and Extension, educational activities are transmitted to citizens of the state.
+Through University of Missouri Extension, educational activities are transmitted to citizens of the state.
 Research is conducted throughout the departments and at the Agricultural Experiment Station, with state and federal support from agencies and the private sector.

 Human Environmental Sciences programs prepare students for professional positions in business, industry, government, education, human services and research.
 Accreditation has been earned within specializations.
-Recognized as a leading human sciences program in the United States Human Environmental Sciences is unique among professional peers in its comprehensive use of advisory boards for each department and the School of Social Work.
+Recognized as a leading human sciences program in the United States, Human Environmental Sciences is unique among professional peers in its comprehensive use of advisory boards for each department and the School of Social Work.
 Experts in the employment community provide guidance and support fields to students and faculty as well as perspectives from their specialized fields to enrich curriculum development.

-School of Journalism
+Missouri School of Journalism